Using Data-Driven SEO Strategy Adjustments

 Local SEO

 Local SEO helps you target people in specific locations.
-This strategy is perfect for people with physical stores because it helps you attract customers in your area to your store.
-These are the metrics to track:
+This data-driven SEO strategy is perfect for people with physical stores because it helps you attract customers in your area to your store.
+These are the metrics to track for improving local SEO based on data:

-• Insights on Your Google Business Profile: Check your views, clicks, and direction requests regularly.
+• Insights on Your Google Business Profile: Check insights such as views, clicks, and direction requests regularly.
+This way you know if people are taking an interest in your business.

 Analytics Tools: These tools are the best way to figure out what part of your strategy is working and what you need to work on.
 Some of the best analytics tools include Google Analytics, Google Search Console, and SEMrush.